 This professional not only understood learning theory.
 She knew salespeople were already overwhelmed.
 She monitored people’s performance, shadowed salespeople on countless calls, reviewed tech to organize and automatically serve content, and became a trusted voice for customer-facing roles.

-She was a purple unicorn.
+She was what recruiters call a purple squirrel.

-While enablement professionals don’t have to be tenured professors to make a huge impact on a company, they need exceptional emotional intelligence, a knack for technology, and a mind for numbers.
+While enablement professionals don’t have to be tenured professors to make a massive impact on a company, they need exceptional emotional intelligence, a knack for technology, and a mind for numbers.
 Communication and collaboration are the names of the game.

 If you’re just forming the department, it’s best to start with someone with a few years of experience and hire more inexperienced professionals to support them.

-An enablement professional must have a sharp eye for opportunities for improvement with the finesse to make people feel like changing how they do things was really their idea all along.
+An enablement professional must have a sharp eye for opportunities for improvement with the finesse to make people feel like changing how they do things was their idea all along.
 They should also be comfortable speaking in front of large crowds and can capture and hold their audience’s attention—which means they need to be able to read a room.

 The enablement professional: